mohamedhamdyamer/enable-iac-app01/bash/README.md

 This is a bash script to checkout the repo, build, and deploy the app.

 Inputs to the script:
- - GitHub Account Name
+ - GitHub Account Name.
- - Repo Name
+ - Repo Name.
- - sudo password --> being read from an environment variable
+ - sudo password --> being read from an environment variable.

 Steps:
  - Verify that the supplied account and repo names are valid.